ONSdigital/sdg_data_updates/ODA/README.md

 The main data required for all the indicators in the ODA folder are the same table 'Statistics on International Development: final UK aid spend'.
 This can be found on the [Overseas Aid Effectiveness page](https://www.gov.uk/international/overseas-aid-effectiveness) under 'Research and Statistics'.

 Download the most recent 'final' table and save it in ODA > Input as a **csv**

+The most recent data file probably only goes back to 2017.
+Pre 2017 data are in data-underlying-sid-2017_110322.csv, which should already be in the Inputfolder.
+If not, the 'Data underlying the SID publication' should be downloaded from [Statistics on International Development 2017](https://www.gov.uk/government/statistics/statistics-on-international-development-2017) and saved as a csv.

 #### Deflators and exchange rates
 Deflators and exchange rates are taken from the [OECD Development finance data page](https://www.oecd.org/dac/financing-sustainable-development/development-finance-data/).
 The required tables are in the data tables section e.g.: